Nerves and tested relationships ahead of England and Wales crunch World Cup game

 England and Wales fans have spoken of nerves and tested relationships as they geared up for the “Battle of Britain” World Cup crunch match.

+A carnival atmosphere brewed outside the Ahmad Bin Ali Stadium in Qatar ahead of kick-off, with both sides exchanging chants – including England fans with a drum giving a rendition of “You’re going home tonight”.

-Some supporters made last-minute decisions to fly to Qatar for Tuesday’s game, with many expressing optimism for their team’s chances.
+Some supporters made last-minute decisions to fly to Doha for Tuesday’s game, with many expressing optimism for their team’s chances.

 At an investiture ceremony, the King told former Sunderland star Gary Bennett he “just wanted a good game of football” when asked who he would be supporting.